hojinc02/Hojins-DDR-Note/README.md

 ![gif](out.gif)

 ## Notes
-To use the noteskin, extract the [ddr-minimal.zip](ddr-minimal.zip) file into the Noteskins folder in StepMania.
+To use the noteskin, extract [ddr-hojin.zip](ddr-hojin.zip) into the Noteskins folder in StepMania.

 In ITGMania the hold bottom caps are slightly off so use the fixed pngs in the itg folder in the zip file.